 For example, the property is worth $400,000.
 0.8% would be $3,200 a month.

 This though doesn’t take into account a number of other factors though.
-For example, here is a short list of amenities that will increase a properties value.
+For example, here is a shortlist of amenities that will increase the properties value.

 Look at rents of comparable properties: Use three properties that are similar in square feet, condition and located in the same neighborhood